newsquid/mscore/README.md

 The framework contains utilities for:

 - JSON APIs based on the Martini HTTP framework
+- Some Martini middle ware for parsing useful parameters from requests
 - Parsing of a number of default command line arguments
 - Database connection based on environment variables
 - Database interaction through the Gorm ORM